Templated Outputs

 2. Click on the Output card to fully expand it

-4. Drag and drop the template docx file onto the file upload
+4. Drag and drop the template file onto the file upload

 5. Hit Submit